How Do I…

 The Parish Office is the first point of contact for your wedding preparation.
 We recommend allowing 6 months or more for all preparation.

-• You will schedule an appointment with a priest and be given a packet of forms to complete.
+• You will schedule an appointment with a priest to being the process.

 • Your paperwork will be reviewed with the priest and you will receive information on Pre-Cana preparation.
 At that time, a date is set.
 He is also responsible for helping you plan the ceremony itself, including choosing the Scripture readings and will offer guidance on video/photo requirements, flowers and instructions for rehearsal and day of the ceremony.
 Suggested stipend for the priest is $100.